Getting Started

 TypeScript

-import { GaaSClient } from '@gaas/sdk';
+import { GaaSClient, buildIntent } from '@gaas/sdk';

-const client = new GaaSClient({ apiKey: 'your_api_key' });
+const client = new GaaSClient({

 agentId: 'billing_bot',

-actionType: 'communicate',
+actionType: 'COMMUNICATE',

 verb: 'send_email',